ibm-cloud-docs/power-iaas/pricing.md

 ## Part number descriptions
 {: #part-numbers}

 A part number is associated with the license for the software product to be used in {{site.data.keyword.cloud_notm}}.
-For detailed usage and billing information, you can refer to the part number descriptions listed in your invoice or in the [IBM&reg; Cloud billing](https://cloud.ibm.com/billing){: external} portal.
+For detailed usage and billing information, refer to the part number descriptions.
+The part number descriptions are listed in your invoice or in the [IBM&reg; Cloud billing](https://cloud.ibm.com/billing){: external} portal.

 Refer to the following table to view the part number descriptions and the associated metric IDs.